MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/Application.md

 Gets the application's current busy state, as set through `g_application_mark_busy()` or `g_application_bind_busy_property()`.

-Returns: `True` if *application* is currenty marked as busy
+Returns: `True` if the application is currenty marked as busy

     method get-is-busy ( --> Int )

 get-is-registered
 -----------------

-Checks if *application* is registered.
+Checks if the application is registered.
 An application is registered if `g_application_register()` has been successfully called.

-Returns: `True` if *application* is registered
+Returns: `True` if the application is registered

     method get-is-registered ( --> Bool )

 get-is-remote
 -------------

-Checks if *application* is remote.
-If *application* is remote then it means that another instance of application already exists (the 'primary' instance).
-Calls to perform actions on *application* will result in the actions being performed by the primary instance.
+Checks if the application is remote.
+If the application is remote then it means that another instance of application already exists (the 'primary' instance).
+Calls to perform actions on the application will result in the actions being performed by the primary instance.
 The value of this property cannot be accessed before `register()` has been called.
 See `get-is-registered()`.

-Returns: `True` if *application* is remote
+Returns: `True` if the application is remote

     method get-is-remote ( --> Bool )

 get-resource-base-path
 ----------------------

-Gets the resource base path of *application*.
+Gets the resource base path of the application.
 See `g_application_set_resource_base_path()` for more information.

 Returns: (nullable): the base resource path, if one is set

     method get-resource-base-path ( --> Str )

 hold
 ----

-Increases the use count of *application*.
+Increases the use count of the application.
 Use this function to indicate that the application has a reason to continue to run.
 For example, `hold()` is called by GTK+ when a toplevel window is on the screen.
 To cancel the hold, call `release()`.

     method hold ( )